By Jeff Leroux at InsideUp

 Five9 is in a rapid-growth mode.
 They are achieving this growth by broadening their range of offerings, moving up market to handle bigger installations and expanding into new industries and geographies.

 Five9 uses an ABM approach and works closely with sales to develop target accounts in each territory and then determine, in conjunction with sales, the best approaches to pursue opportunities.
-Results are monitored regularly and performance improvement is constantly sought-after using metrics.
+Results from these account-based marketing services are monitored regularly and performance improvement is constantly sought-after using metrics.
 Conversion rates from MQL to SQL to new customer is one example.
 The process is constant and consistent.
 Improvements are always top of mind.

 Scott identified that they have a complex targeting environment.
 They segment their markets by industry, company size, geography, type of potential partner(s) engaged, business issues / requirements and ultimately on the customers’ preferences.
 For example, in some geographies, certain types of partners are more prevalent than others and may have specialized industry expertise.
-Five9 recognizes that they must market to a variety of customer personas.
+Five9 recognizes that they must use their account-based marketing services to market to a variety of customer personas.
 Smaller clients may actually have more complex customer interactions than larger clients and those differences need to be addressed.

 Personas and Buyer Behavior

 Five9 recognizes it’s the market, not the vendor, that defines the required approach.
 The job at hand is to understand their audiences’ business needs and their particular buying behaviors.